ggcarrots/django-carrots/source/python_xmas_tree.rst

     ####

-When you use the keyword :keyword:`for`, we do not have to use the :func:`list`. `for` can cope with the function of `range`, so we can simplify our program even more:
+When you use the keyword :keyword:`for`, we do not have to use the :func:`list`. :keyword:`for` can handle the generator given by `range`.
+Hence, we can simplify our program even more:

     >>> for i in range(1, 5):